 During the provisional period, such factors as the quantity and quality of work performed, your relationship with others, initiative and self-reliance, and dependability will be considered.
-If your performance and/or attendance should prove unsatisfactory during this period, the university may end your employment.
+If your performance and/or attendance should prove unsatisfactory during this period, the university can end your employment.

-Under special circumstances, a staff member's provisional period may be extended for a specified length of time upon recommendation of supervision and with the concurrence of Human Resources.
+Under special circumstances, an employee's provisional period may be extended for a specified length of time upon recommendation of supervision and with the concurrence of Human Resources.